 “For where two or three are gathered together in My name, I am there in the midst of them.”
 (Matthew 18:20)

 “Two or three are gathered together.”
 Sometimes when two or three thousand are gathered together, Jesus is not in the midst.

 Every true saint must be prepared to walk alone or with a handful of disciples.
 We always must stand ready to associate with the Lord’s despised remnant.

 Ordinarily, when the Spirit of God leads us deeper into the Person and will of Christ only a few people will respond.
 The majority remain with the previous movement.

-From that time many of his disciples went back, and walked no more with him.
+From that time many of His disciples went back and walked with Him no more.
 (John 6:66)

 The devout saint recognizes that Jesus works with two or three individuals.
 The Spirit-filled believer rejects the need to be popular, to be recognized and accepted by the majority.
 He knows the danger of the large, friendly assembly in which the people are occupied with one another rather than with the Lord.

 It is better to have ten disciples who are serving God than ten thousand who are in love with one another.

 The need in the Sardis-type assembly is for the people to return to what they had been taught in the beginning, to prayer, to repentance, to the reading of the Scriptures, to sincere, cross-carrying discipleship.
 If they do not, the Lord Jesus will come to them as a thief and they will suffer punishment and great loss of inheritance.